Erlangen Program at Large-1: Geometry of Invariants

 \ArticleDates{Received April 20, 2010, in f\/inal form September 10, 2010; Published online September 26, 2010}

-\Abstract{This paper presents geometrical foundation for a systematic treatment of three main (elliptic, parabolic and hyperbolic) types of analytic function theories based on the representation theory of \(\SL\) group.
+\Abstract{ This paper presents geometrical foundation for a systematic treatment of three main (elliptic, parabolic and hyperbolic) types of analytic function theories based on the representation theory of \(\SL\) group.
 We describe here geometries of corresponding domains.
-The principal r\^ole is played by Clif\/ford algebras of matching types.
-In this paper we also generalise the Fillmore--Springer--Cnops construction which describes cycles as points in the extended space.
+The principal r\^ole is played by Clifford algebras of matching types.
+In this paper we also generalise the Schwerdtfeger--Fillmore--Springer--Cnops construction which describes cycles as points in the extended space.
 This allows to consider many algebraic and geometric invariants of cycles within the Erlangen program approach. } \Keywords{analytic function theory, semisimple groups, elliptic, parabolic, hyperbolic, Clifford algebras, complex numbers, dual numbers, double numbers, split-complex numbers, Moebius transformations} \Classification{30G35, 22E46, 30F45, 32F45}